LaurenAnderson97/SML209-18/reading.md

 <a href="https://h5p.org/h5p/embed/399600">The French language uses five types of personal pronouns.
 These French pronouns are the equivalents to I/me, you, or he/him/it</a>

 <h1>Present Tense</h1>
+Le présent known as the present tense in English describes what's currently happening.
+You can use le present for:

+What is going to happen in the near future
+Habits and facts
+To talk about what you’re doing and how you’re feeling For example I am eating a sandwich-Je mange un sandwich

 <h1></h1>